 Help yourself think clearly

+Being discriminated against can bring up a lot of strong emotions such as anger, sadness and embarrassment.
+These experiences often trigger physiological responses, including an increase your blood pressure, heart rate and body temperature.
 Try to check in with your body before reacting.
 Slow your breathing or use other relaxation exercises to calm your body’s stress response.
 Then you’ll be able to think more clearly about how you want to respond.

 When you’ve experienced discrimination, it can be really hard to just shake it off.
 You might want to speak out or complain, but you’re not sure how to go about it, or are afraid of the backlash.
 So instead, you end up ruminating, or over-thinking about what you should have done.
 Ruminating or dwelling on those negative thoughts and experiences can actually cause more stress and anxiety.